-If your serious about being a successful personal trainer, your resume should contain your website.
-If you don't have a website, its easy; just follow these steps and you'll have a website in about an hour.
+If you're serious about being a successful personal trainer, your resume should contain your website.
+If you don't have a website, it's easy; just follow these steps and you'll have a website in about an hour.

 What questions will you be asked during a personal trainer job interview?
 I covered this stuff in chapter 12 of my book on personal training so if you have that book, check it out for more info.
 If not, let me try to give you a heads up on some of the most common questions people get asked on job interviews – fitness job interviews too.